SummerSlam (2025): Undercard matches

-Dominik Mysterio was originally scheduled to defend the WWE Intercontinental Championship against AJ Styles at Night of Champions; however, as a result of an injury sustained by Mysterio, the match was postponed.
+Dominik Mysterio was originally scheduled to defend the WWE Intercontinental Championship against AJ Styles at Night of Champions; however, as a result of a (kayfabe) injury sustained by Mysterio, the match was postponed.
 Over the following weeks, Mysterio continued to avoid wrestling Styles, claiming that he was not medically cleared.
 However, on the July 14 episode of Raw, Raw General Manager Adam Pearce announced that on the following episode, Mysterio would be re-evaluated by the medical team, and if Mysterio was cleared to compete, he would defend the championship against Styles at SummerSlam.
 On the next episode, Mysterio continually evaded re-evaluation, however, Pearce stated that if Mysterio was not re-evaluated, he would be stripped of the Intercontinental Championship.
 Later, Mysterio attacked Styles, before announcing that he was medically cleared to compete, confirming that he would defend the title against Styles at SummerSlam.

 Cousins Roman Reigns and Jey Uso teamed up to take on Bron Breakker and Bronson Reed in a tag team match in the opening match of Night 1.

 In the main event of Night 1 of WrestleMania 41, Roman Reigns's special counsel Paul Heyman accompanied his former client CM Punk to the ring as a favor for Punk teaming with Reigns at Survivor Series: WarGames in November 2024, much to Reigns's dismay.
 However, Heyman betrayed both Reigns and Punk, siding with Seth Rollins and assisted Rollins in winning the match.
 On the following episode of Raw, Bron Breakker was added to Rollins's alliance and attacked Reigns, with him subsequently taking a hiatus over the next couple of months, during which Bronson Reed, who had been on the losing team against Reigns and Punk's team at Survivor Series: WarGames, was also added to Rollins's alliance.
 Rollins, however, suffered a knee injury at Saturday Night's Main Event XL on July 12.
 On the July 14 episode of Raw, Breakker and Reed attacked Punk and Reigns's cousin Jey Uso after their gauntlet match, however, Reigns returned from hiatus and attacked Reed and Breakker.
 The following week, Reigns chastised Heyman for his betrayal, only to be attacked by Breakker and Reed.
 However, Uso appeared and assisted Reigns.
 In a video message posted on X on July 22, Reigns proposed a tag team match between himself and Uso against Breakker and Reed at SummerSlam.
 Uso subsequently accepted and the match was made official.